 If you want to configure another sensor setting for day/night/schedule mode, please click Profile to open the Profile of exposure settings page as shown below.

-Activated period: Select the mode this profile to apply to the Schedule mode.
+Activated period: Select the mode this profile to apply to: Day mode, Night mode, or Schedule mode.
 Please manually enter a range of time if you choose Schedule mode.
 Then check Save to take effect.